 Champion racehorse Justify meets his Breyer portrait model.

-PP = Paddock Pals, the current name for Breyer’s line of 1:24 scale models.
-Not currently in production, aside from a few unpainted craft kits.
+PP = Paddock Pals, a line of fun and colorful model horses that stand approx. 5" tall.
+This name was also used for Breyer’s line of 1:24 scale models from 1999-2009, which are not currently in production aside from a few unpainted craft kits.

 PPD = Postage Paid.
 If the price of a model is “PPD,” it includes shipping from the seller to you.